a briefing document

 It does not matter what the useful myth is, it does not matter whether the myth is true or false.
 What matters is whether the masses can be made to believe it and follow it.
 The myth can be “The problem is the fat cats, the capitalists” of Marx, or the National Socialist myth that “All our problems are due to the Jews”.

 The purpose of the myth is as a rallying point around which society can be ‘militarised’ and all can be made to march in lock-step.
+The objective is to fanatasise the masses until they act as a mob, uninhibited by thought or reason.
 No dissent can be tolerated and any opponent can be smashed for the good of ‘the people’.
 Everything must be organised and controlled.
 The central slogan being:

 “All for one and one for all”.